0x7ffc/0x7ffc.github.io/_posts/2019-02-05-my-emacs-journey.md

 That being said, there are some minor issues:

 - `use-package` doesn\'t offer a convenient why to write code dependent on multiple packages, here is an [issue](https://github.com/jwiegley/use-package/issues/315) that describes it. `Spacemacs` solves it by create it\'s own [layer loading mechanism](https://github.com/syl20bnr/spacemacs/blob/develop/doc/LAYERS.org). but it\'s excessive as long as you aren\'t writing that much code.
 You can just use our old friend `with-eval-after-load`.
-Or don\'t use anything, just make sure your packages are load in order.
+Or don\'t use anything, just make sure your packages are loaded in order.
 - Need quite some time to figure out how to glue these five packages together.
 I haven\'t found one single `.emacs.d` on github that uses all five package, let alone one with **DVORAK** keybindings support (I can\'t type on QWERTY).
 - Need to RTFM.
 Like, a LOT.
 And some of them are confusing, like buffers and windows.